Surviving to Thriving- Counselling Therapist in Banbury, Oxfordshire

 When your issues are getting so difficult that it's starting to affect your day-to-day living, then perhaps it's a good time to seek the assistance of a counsellor, rather than allow the situation to get bigger.

-I am able to offer Skype, Zoom, Whatsapp or telephone counselling sessions to current and new clients.
-I am also able to offer face to face counselling under the government Covid guidelines.
+I am able to offer Face to Face, Zoom, Whatsapp or Telephone Counselling to current and new clients.
+I follow all the government Covid-19 safety guidelines.